linode/docs/docs/security/authentication/use-public-key-authentication-with-ssh/index.md

 If you've already created a key pair, skip this step.
 To check for existing keys, run `ls ~/.ssh/id_rsa*`.

 If you accidentally lock yourself out of the SSH service on your Linode, you can still use the [Lish](/docs/networking/using-the-linode-shell-lish) console to login to your server.
-After you've logged in via Lia, update your `authorized_keys` file to use your new public key.
+After you've logged in via Lish, update your `authorized_keys` file to use your new public key.
 This should re-establish normal SSH access.
 {{< /caution >}}

         ssh-keygen -b 4096